 HIGH SPEED DOORS – High speed doors allow your fleet of forklifts trucks to move much quicker between areas than via a standard industrial door due to the increased opening speed.
 Loading Systems High Speed Doors use radars or sensors that can automatically detect forklift trucks, vehicles or pedestrians, thus increasing productivity.

 INDUSTRIAL DOORS – Loading dock doors are an important topic in planning and constructing a building.
 The rapidity of a loading dock door opening is a consideration where some control of ambient temperature and humidity are required and often doors of this type are equipped to open automatically as a moving object approaches the door.
 Industrial doors are generally known as sectional doors, PVC fabric doors or roller shutters.
-There durable construction provides a higher operating speed and they are able to sustain a higher number of cycles (opening and closing cycles) and require lower maintenance and repair cost.
+Their durable construction provides higher operating speed and they are able to sustain a higher number of cycles (opening and closing cycles) and require lower maintenance and repair cost.
 Depending on the intended field of application, horizontal or vertical operating door types are available.

 LIFTING PLATFORM - Lifting platforms are used for bridging large differences in height between the yard level and the vehicle bed or between the internal warehouse floor and the upper deck of a double deck trailer.
 The Loading Systems double dok lifting tables are specifically designed for vehicles with a double-deck bed.
 With the double dok lifting tables, both the vehicle bed and upper deck of a double deck trailer can be reached